 In order that the purposes contemplated by updates to the residential overlay zoning district not be frustrated and to allow the Coordinating Committee the necessary time to complete development of the proposed district and to hold public hearings, to allow the Planning Commission to make its recommendations regarding the proposed overlay zoning district and related development standards, the Council approved an alternative process for the review and issuance of building permits.
 This process was established through Ordinance No. 3410.
 This Ordinance provided for an additional layer of review for residential building permits in this area.
 The Coordinating Committee reviews applications for residential construction and makes a recommendation to Staff for approval or denial.
 Should Staff deny a permit or impose conditions unfavorable to an applicant, they may appeal to the City Council.
 This process has worked very well and two residential developments have been processed in this way.

 Ordinance No. 3410 was set to expire by its own terms on March 31, 2017.
 It provided, however, that the time frame can be expanded by further Council action if necessary.
-Due to the length of time required to solicit proposals, identify a consultant, and negotiate a contract, Staff is recommending an extension to the time frame to August 16, 2017.
-As such, Staff recommends that Council preview Ordinance No. 3439, which extends the timeframe for the temporary review process.
-Cost: None Prepared By: Beth Anne Wilkening, City Attorney Reviewed By: Assistant City Manager-Operations Development Services Department Engineering and Construction Department Approved By: Michael L. Spurgeon, City Manager Attachments: Ordinance No. 3439 Recommendation:
+Due to the length of time required to solicit proposals, identify a consultant, and negotiate a contract, the City Council approved Ordinance No. 3439 to extend the timeframe of Ordinance No. 3410 to August 16, 2017.
+To continue to promote the public peace, health and safety, it is necessary and advisable to extend the timeframe of Ordinance No. 3410 once more to December 31, 2017.

+Cost: None

+Prepared By: Beth Anne Childs, City Attorney

+Reviewed By: Assistant City Manager-Operations Development Services Department Engineering and Construction Department

+Approved By: Michael L. Spurgeon, City Manager

+Attachments: Ordinance No. 3484